-Additionally, if variable payments are elected under Annuity Options 2 and 4 (Life with Period Certain and Period Certain Only, respectively), or Joint Life with Period Certain (see the Other Annuity Options subsection below), you may redeem all remaining guaranteed variable payments after the Annuity Date.
+Additionally, if you have a Non-Qualified Contract and variable payments are elected under Annuity Options 2 and 4 (Life with Period Certain and Period Certain Only, respectively), you may redeem all remaining guaranteed variable payments after the Annuity Date.
 Also, under Option 4, partial redemptions of remaining guaranteed variable payments after the Annuity Date are available.
+If you elect a partial redemption under Option 4, the withdrawal amount will equal a percentage of the present value of the remaining guaranteed annuity payments and will be paid in a lump sum.
+We will also reduce the number of Subaccount Annuity Units by the same percentage.
+Partial redemptions of remaining guaranteed variable payments will also reduce the amount of future annuity payments.
 If you elect to redeem all remaining guaranteed variable payments in a single sum, we will not make any additional annuity payments during the remaining guaranteed period after the redemption.
-If Annuity Option 2 or Joint Life with Period Certain was elected and the Annuitant is alive at the end of the guaranteed period, annuity payments will resume until the Annuitant's death.
+If Annuity Option 2 was elected and the Annuitant is alive at the end of the guaranteed period, annuity payments will resume until the Annuitant's death.
 The amount available upon full redemption would be the present value of any remaining guaranteed payments at the assumed investment return.
-Any applicable withdrawal charge will be deducted from the present value as if you made a full withdrawal, or if applicable, a partial withdrawal.
-For purposes of calculating the withdrawal charge and free withdrawal amount, it will be assumed that the Contract was never converted to provide annuity payments and any prior annuity payments in that Contract Year will be treated as if they were partial withdrawals from the Contract (see CHARGES, FEES AND DEDUCTIONS - Withdrawal Charge).
-If you have a Qualified Contract, there may be adverse tax implications if you elect to redeem any remaining variable payments in a single sum.
-Work with your tax advisor before making such an election.